 Inflammatory bowel disease (IBD) is a gastrointestinal condition with symptoms that range from mild to life-changing.
 It is not the same as irritable bowel syndrome (IBS), which can be challenging to live with but is generally not as serious.

 Research is ongoing into the causes of IBD.
 There is a known genetic component, and some environmental factors may contribute to its development.
-There is also good evidence IBD is an autoimmune disorder.
+There is also good evidence IBD is related to an imbalance in the gut microbiome and is an autoimmune disorder.

 In this article, we’ll talk about what IBD is, how it presents, what triggers IBD flares, and how IBD is diagnosed and treated.

 The two most common inflammatory bowel diseases are ulcerative colitis and Crohn's disease.
 Both cause chronic inflammation of the digestive tract but are very different conditions that are usually easy to tell apart.
 There are other conditions that cause chronic colitis, a general term for inflammation of the colon, or large intestine, but these are rare.
 Sometimes, if a firm diagnosis can’t be made, a person might be said to have indeterminate colitis.
 (Source, Source)

 Ulcerative colitis is a condition characterized by chronic inflammation of the colon and rectum, together known as the large intestine, with ulcers (open sores) forming along its inner lining.
 (Source)

 Crohn’s disease can affect any part of the gastrointestinal (GI) tract from the mouth to the anus, and is divided into types depending on which part or parts are affected.
 Inflammation from Crohn’s can penetrate the entire thickness of the intestinal wall.
 (Source)

 Signs and symptoms of IBD vary depending on the specific condition, the severity of inflammation, and the parts of the GI tract affected.
 Some symptoms that are common to both ulcerative colitis and Crohn's disease include: